 1. Register the Club Head

-The first step to bending irons is to register the clubhead in a horizontal face attitude position.
+The first step to bending irons is registering the clubhead in a horizontal face attitude position.
 This is easily done by positioning the score lines parallel to the radius surface between the two Vertical Face Fixture bars used to square the club’s face.

 The clubhead sole sits on the two Irons Sole Clamps.
 They will rotate when the Top Clamp is engaged, which will capture the club to prevent slipping.

-The Toe Stop needs to be adjusted to allow the club’s face to slide in or out of the Face Fixture to find the horizontal position.
+The Toe Stop needs to be adjusted so that the club’s face can slide in or out of the Face Fixture to find the horizontal position.

 2. Measure loft and lie angles